Preparing for adulthood

-The Employability Course is a one-year study programme supporting students to develop the skills needed to gain employment such as CV writing, IT skills, applying for jobs and interview techniques.
+The Employability elements focus on supporting learners to develop the skills needed to gain employment such as CV writing, IT skills, applying for jobs and interview techniques.

-The course supports students to develop independent travel skills, money management and maintaining good mental and physical health.
-Students are given guidance on how to present a positive image to prospective employers such as; how to dress and present themselves appropriately for employment.
+The course supports learners to develop independent travel skills, money management and maintaining good mental and physical health.
+Learners are given guidance on how to present a positive image to prospective employers such as; how to dress and present themselves appropriately for employment.